-'Terror incident' at London Tube station
+Manhunt after 'terror incident' on London Tube

 Asked by a reporter if police had any information on the perpetrator, Rowley said: "It's a live investigation."

+No arrests have been made so far.
 Hundreds of detectives are working on the inquiry with the support of Britain's domestic intelligence service, MI5.

 A British security source who has been briefed on the investigation told CNN that a timer was found on the device.
 It's clear the device was intended to cause much greater damage, the source said, but cautioned that the investigation is still in its preliminary stages.

-Downing Street tweeted a message from Prime Minister Theresa May, saying: "My thoughts are with those injured at Parsons Green and emergency services who are responding bravely to this terrorist incident."

-May will chair an emergency COBRA meeting on Friday to discuss the incident, Downing Street said.

-Parsons Green station is closed, a wide security cordon has been put in place and large numbers of emergency responders, including armed police officers, are at the scene.
+In the aftermath of the explosion, Parsons Green station was closed, a wide security cordon was put in place and large numbers of emergency responders, including armed police officers, flooded the scene.

-The number of people hospitalized after the explosion is now 22, the National Health Service said in a statement.

 "Suddenly, there was this boom," eyewitness Gustavo Vieira told CNN.
 "Everyone shouting and screaming...
 We were just leaving the carriage [when the explosion happened]...
 Just heard and everyone starting running...
 And I didn't look back."

-Note: Update: This story has been updated to reflect the latest number of injured according to the National Health Service.